This Advanced Credit and Debit Card Payments and Virtual Terminal

 Capitalized terms used but not defined in this Schedule shall have the meaning set out in the Agreement.

-1 DEFINITIONS AND INTERPRETATION
+1 DEFINITIONS AND INTERPRETATION; SCHEDULE COMPOSITION

-1.1 The following terms have the following meanings when used in this Schedule:
+1.1 Definitions and Interpretation.
+The following terms have the following meanings when used in this Schedule:

-“Customer” means a European Union customer of Merchant who uses the PayPal services and for the purposes of this Schedule, is a data subject.
+“Customer” means your customers who use the PayPal services in the United States and, for the purposes of this Schedule, are data subjects.

-“Customer Data” means the personal data that the Customer provides to Merchant and Merchant passes on to PayPal through the use by the Merchant of the PayPal services.
+“Customer Data” means the Personal Data that the Customer provides to you and you pass on to PayPal through the use by you of the PayPal services.

-1.2 Schedule.
-This comprises (i) sections 1 to 2, being the main body of the schedule; (ii) Attachment 1.
+1.2 Schedule Composition.
+This Schedule 1 is comprised of (i) sections 1 to 2, being the main body of the schedule and(ii) Attachment 1.

 2 PROCESSING OF PERSONAL DATA IN CONNECTION WITH THE SERVICES